Jonathan's story

 What if the system changed?

 Jonathan was diagnosed after a simple test but went through almost a decade of painful and uncomfortable symptoms.
 Jonathan asks, “How do we change the system?
 If people are tested earlier, then the knock-on effect for further health appointments is huge.
-Not to mention the associating mental and emotional toll that goes alongside a condition like EPI.”
+Not to mention the associating mental and emotional toll that goes alongside a condition like PEI.”

 Claire Meirelles